PRAXXIS™

 Cognitive load management.
 Your learners have a limited amount of mental energy available for processing new information at any given time.
 When a lesson tries to cover too much, or presents information in a disorganized way, that mental energy gets spent on figuring out what's going on rather than actually learning.
 PRAXXIS™ builds cognitive load awareness into every phase, so you're always designing with your learners' mental capacity in mind.

 The balance between presentation, application, and feedback.
-Most courses lean heavily on presenting information: videos, readings, explanations.
+Most courses lean heavily on presenting information.
 But understanding something and being able to do something are different, and the gap between them is closed through practice and feedback.
 PRAXXIS™ uses a framework called PAF (Presentation, Application, Feedback) to help you build courses where learners don't just receive information but actively work with it and get meaningful feedback on their progress.

 The expert-to-learner translation problem.
 The better you know your subject, the harder it is to see it from a beginner's perspective.
-Your expertise compresses complex processes into automatic thinking, hides contextual knowledge you've internalized, and makes it difficult to remember what it was like to not know what you know.
+Your expertise compresses complex processes into automatic thinking and hides contextual knowledge you've internalized.
 PRAXXIS™ builds specific checkpoints into the design process that help you catch the places where your expertise is hiding things from your learners.

 You can work through the phases in order, which is how we recommend starting, or focus on the specific phase where you're currently stuck.
 If you're not sure where to begin, the free Learner-First Thinking course is a good starting point.
 It covers the foundational perspective shift that makes everything else in PRAXXIS™ more effective.